Skip to content Skip to sidebar Skip to footer

 Why Baby Shampoo Isn’t Made for Dogs

-Baby shampoo is made for human babies, not dogs.
-It contains mild detergents that clean gently and are less likely to sting the eyes.
-Most are pH-balanced for human skin, which is more acidic than dog skin.
+Dogs should not use baby shampoo on their fur babies.
+It contains mild chemicals that gently clean and are less likely to make your eyes itch.
+Most of them are pH-balanced for skin that is more acidic than dog skin.

 What Baby Shampoo Can and Can’t Do